 I have always enjoyed sharing knowledge with others and helping people learn to learn.
 Even as a young child, I loved seeing others transcend the limitations that once intimidated them, and that feeling continues to drive me today.
 I began tutoring in middle school when my grandmother, a retired second-grade teacher, found herself struggling to serve effectively as an algebra tutor.
 I put in an enthusiastic effort, and it worked out surprisingly well.
 Despite once “struggling in math” (this was the questionable word choice of his teachers), he eventually graduated college with a degree in mechanical engineering.
 Over the years, I have taught math, English, science, computer programming, and Latin.
 When I tutor, I am always careful to be empathetic, attentive, and flexible.
 I have found that communication is always improved by these habits, and I don't leave home without them.
 I believe I can teach any subject (even those with which I am not already familiar, given adequate time to prepare).
 I don't have a favorite subject to tutor; if I am able to help someone understand something that was previously incomprehensible, I'm happy.
 I have a degree in psychology from The Ohio State University, where I spent two years writing computerized tasks for the Clinical Neuroscience Laboratory.
 In my free time, I read (history, philosophy, science, economics, and whatever else winds up being relevant to whatever first grabs my attention [in other words, everything]), watch documentaries, play pool, practice guitar, and write songs.

-Ohio State University-Main Campus - BS, Psychology
+Undergraduate Degree: Ohio State University-Main Campus - Bachelor of Science, Psychology

 SAT Math: 790

 AP Computer Science A: 4